 the property transferred is designated by HMRC as of national interest, and

-preserve the property

-allow reasonable public access, and keep any works of art (or other items) in the UK
+an appropriate person, usually the new owner, gives undertakings to preserve the property, allow reasonable public access and keep any works of art (or other items) in the UK.

 The exemption is described as conditional because there is normally a tax charge if the undertakings are broken or the property is sold or given away.